 “It enables the user to become their own interior designer or home decorated using my mother’s famous system,” said Rosenberg.

-The two have travelled the country demonstrating the kit to shoppers at Home Depot.
+The two have traveled the country demonstrating the kit to shoppers at Home Depot.

 Pros of working together: “As a mother-daughter duo we find we work really well together because we have the same pace,” said Rosenberg.
 “My mother and I are excellent business partners.”